Nevoss/form-wrapper-js/docs/guide/getting-started.md

 :::

-Then we bind the inputs properties to their inputs. the library sets the inputs properties as a first citizen property of the form so you can just get and set any input property like: `form.name` and `form.last_name`
+Then we have bound the field properties to their inputs. the library sets the field property as a first citizen property of the
+`Form` object, so you can just `get` and `set` field value like that: `form.name` and `form.last_name`

 ```html
 <!-- init the form -->